dwu185/teaching/iterable.md

 ```

 note:
-iterator is a static property on Symbol class.
+Symbol.iterator: iterator is a static property on Symbol class.
 We can use it to access or modify internal language behavior, in this case, iteration.
+What is the iterable protocal?
+An iterable must has a key Symbol.iterator which is a method, that when invoked, returns an iterator.
+In other words `Symbol.iterator` is an iterator factory
 Why object is not iterable?
 If object is iterable, you are iterating over properties.
-But iteration is for iterating over data.
+But iteration is designed for iterating over data.
 If your object is designed to hold data, then you should use Map.

 ---